nhokchihiro/appbio24-tramha/Week12/README-Week12.md

 ![Image4](https://github.com/nhokchihiro/appbio24-tramha/blob/main/Week12/Images/Image4.png)

 - Above are the **codon changes table** and **amino acids changes table**.
 The codons/amino acids at rows are modified by the codons/amino acids at columns.
 From these table, we can identified some major SNPs changes, such as:

   + There are 4 times codon AAT changed into AGT, which contribute to the replacing of amino acid Asn to Ser (missense mutation).

   + There is 1 time codon CAG changed into TAG, which leading to the modification of amino acid Gln to stop codon (nonsense mutation).

   + There are 8 times codon ACT changed into ACC, which keeping codon Thr still as the same (silent mutation).

-> [!TIPS]
+> [!TIP]
-> We can utilize this command line for indicating the effect of codon changes into amino acid changes:
+> We can utilize `bio fasta [reference codon][changed codon] -translate` for indicating the effect of codon changes into amino acid changes:
-> `bio fasta [reference codon][changed codon] -translate`.

 For example: